aurielfournier/CV/Auriel_Fournier_CV.md

 - a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.

 - a - *In Review* **Fournier, A.M.V.**, Krementz, D.G.
 Nocturnal Distance sampling All-Terrain Vehicle Surveys for Non-Breeding Rails
+ - a - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Gbur, E.E., Krementz, D.G.
+The Timing of Autumn Sora (Porzana carolina) Migration

 -->